egonw/commons-dws-public/vault/courses.documentation.md

 # for more material <https://squidfunk.github.io/mkdocs-material/>
 pip install mkdocs-material
 ```
-It also exist some other themes, which can be found here: <https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes>.

 ### Project layout
-If you run the first time `mkdocs new <project_name>`, it will create new folders for the documentation and a confic file (mkdocs.yml).
+If you run the first time `mkdocs new <project_name>`, it will create new folders for the documentation and a config file (mkdocs.yml).

     mkdocs.yml    # The configuration file.
     docs/